psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 Living here… will cost you medium to high.
 District 5th has lowest rent in the city & living here can be neighbourhood to multicultural.
 In others district, you will have many options for Sunday brunch & dining out at your doorstep.
 Except 5th other district are close to main shopping lane & University.

-District: 9th (1090), 10th (1100), 12th (1120), 13th (1130) & 14th (1140)
+District: 9th (1090), 10th (1100), 11th ( 1110), 12th (1120), 13th (1130) & 14th (1140)

 Living here… will cost you medium to high.
 District 5th has lowest rent in the city & living here can be neighbourhood to multicultural.
-In others district, you will have many options for Sunday brunch & dining out at your doorstep.
-Except 5th other district are close to main shopping lane & University.
+In others district, you will have many options for Sunday brunch & dining out at your doorstep. shopping lane & University are also closure.

-District: 15th (1150), 16th (1160), 17th (1170), 18th (1180) & (1190)
+District: 15th (1150), 16th (1160), 17th (1170), 18th (1180) & 19th (1190)

 Living here....will cost you low to very high.
 In 15th & 16th you may pay low rent with multicultural neighbourhood wherein others districts has lavish life wherein you can rent a villa & be surrounded by green areas and vineyards, have a garden & live the good life.